Booth Guidelines and Applications

 –prizes in the shape of weapons or dangerous objects

 –distribution of printed or 3D informational materials not related to an activity that is hired by us or is selling a product/service agreed to by us (applies to both for profit and non profit organizations).
+This includes organization from participating in the event for the expressed purpose of distributing materials and either selling items to be picked up or delivered after the event or signing up attendees for services after the event.

 Location of booths/activities.
 Generally, priority is given to placing organizations in the same location they were previously if they want to stay there; attempt not to place similar food items next to one another (e.g., ice cream/yogurt); and try to place complementary items near one another (e.g. cookies/ice cream).
 Returning vendors may request new locations.
 Our objective is to make everyone successful and priority is given to locating vendors to maximize their exposure and sales potential.
 It is not always possible to accommodate everyone’s preferences.
 Vendors signing up late may not expect to be located where they desire.